North Korean ex-spy who blew up jetliner: Don't trust Kim Jong Un

 And with the Olympics returning to South Korea in just over two weeks in PyeongChang, she's warning the world not to trust Kim Jong Un.
 She sees dark motives behind his decision to send athletes to the Winter Olympics.

-According to Kim Hyun-hui, the regime hopes to try to separate South Korea from its ally, the United States, and eventually to reunify the Korean Peninsula under Communist rule.
+According to Kim Hyon-hui, the regime hopes to try to separate South Korea from its ally, the United States, and eventually to reunify the Korean Peninsula under Communist rule.

 "North Korea is using the Olympics as a weapon," Kim Hyon-hui said.
 "It’s trying to escape the sanctions by holding hands with South Korea, trying to break free from international isolation."